 Vehicle load refers to the maximum number of passengers allowed on a service vehicle, expressed as the ratio of passengers to the number of seats on the vehicle and varied by mode and by time of day.
 OCTA monitors vehicle load to help ensure the safety and comfort of customers.
-All pre-pandemic routes have less than 100 percent average peak loads based on an analysis of 2018 Automatic Passenger Counter data.
+All pre-pandemic bus routes have less than 100 percent average peak loads based on an analysis of 2022 Automatic Passenger Counter data (OCTA's APC Ridership Dashboard).

-During COVID-19, OCTA started with a 15-passenger capacity.
-This was a limit many transit agencies began with, and was less than half of the seated load (36 on a 40' bus) to maintain social distance.
-These precautions were accompanied with encouragement or requirement of face coverings, use of hand sanitizers installed on all buses, rear door boarding, and signage along with a marketing campaign preceding these precautions.
-These precautions considered local, state and federal guidelines, discussions with American Public Transportation Association subcommittees, and the availability of resources to use trippers to mitigate capacity limitation impacts (pass-bys due to overcrowding).
+During COVID-19, to maintain social distance and protect the safety of riders, OCTA initiated a 15-passenger capacity.
+This limit was commonly set by many transit agencies and equated to less than half of the seated load (36 passengers per 40' bus).
+These precautions were accompanied with face covering requirements, hand sanitizers stations installed on all buses, rear door boarding, and signage marketing these precautions.
+These precautions complied with local, state, and federal guidelines, recommendations from the American Public Transportation Association subcommittees, and the availability of resources to use trippers to mitigate capacity limitation impacts (pass-bys due to overcrowding).

-After the installation of plexi-glass shields for coach operators, OCTA switched back to all door boarding and an increase to a 20-passenger capacity.
-Staff's approach was to leave an empty seat between each passenger (50 percent of the seated capacity equaling 18 passengers).
-To account for groups that may ride together, staff assumed two to three such groups.
-Therefore, allowing two additional customers, bringing the total to 20.
-As of June 15th, 2021, state and local distancing measures were lifted and OCTA has reinstated regular passenger load standards.
+After the installation of plexiglass shields for coach operators, OCTA switched back to all door boarding and increased bus capacity to 20-passengers.
+OCTA's approach was to leave an empty seat between each passenger (50 percent of the seated capacity equaling 18 passengers).
+To account for groups that may ride together, staff assumed two to three of June 15th, 2021, state and local distancing measures were lifted, and OCTA has reinstated regular passenger load standards.